VerifiedarXiv:2312.0075224 min

 A model that chooses what to remember.

-Attention reads the whole past at once and pays for it, every token against every other.
+Attention reads everything seen so far at once and pays for it, every token against every other.
 Mamba carries a fixed-size running summary instead, and adds the one thing earlier recurrences lacked: it lets the current token decide what the summary keeps.

 Explaining the paperMamba: Linear-Time Sequence Modeling with Selective State SpacesGu, Dao · CMU & Princeton · COLM 2024 · arXiv:2312.00752